psantema/extra_territorial_visits/README.md

   age - age as category (1=yearling, 2=adult)

-bri (contains all breeding individuals)
+bri.csv (contains all breeding individuals)
   ID          - unique identifier for each individual year_       -
   box         - unique identifier for each nestbox